aloiscochard/aloiscochard.github.io/index.md

 _Design and implementation of a mutualized electronic commerce platform_

-* Implementation of miscealenous features inside backend
+* Implementation of miscellaneous features inside backend

 ## 2008 - 2011
 **Philip Morris International - R&D**

 _Design and implementation of a semantic search engine and text analytics framework_
 * Design and implementation of the search engine (Lucene, NoSQL)
-* Design and implementation of the distributed batch processign framework (Spring Batch, GridGain)
+* Design and implementation of the distributed batch processing framework (Spring Batch, GridGain)
-* Implementation of miscealenous features for the text analytics framework
+* Implementation of miscellaneous features for the text analytics framework
 * Prototyping of distributed database/cache architectures (Hadoop, Terracotta, Coherence)

 Semantic search engine